 Conclusion

-The apparel industry stands at a pivotal juncture, where addressing inefficiencies is paramount for its sustained growth and competitiveness.
-By recognising the critical areas of improvement in its production processes, cutting and stitching, and implementing transformative measures, the industry can unlock new levels of efficiency and profitability.
-Through collective efforts and a commitment to training, data, and continuous improvement, the apparel industry can not only meet but surpass its production goals, ensuring a brighter and more sustainable future for all stakeholders involved.
+The apparel industry stands at a pivotal juncture where addressing inefficiencies is paramount for sustained growth and competitiveness.
+By recognising the critical areas of improvement — cutting and stitching — and implementing transformative measures, the industry can unlock new levels of efficiency and profitability.
+Through collective efforts and a commitment to training, data, and continuous improvement, the apparel industry can not only meet but surpass its production goals — ensuring a brighter and more sustainable future for all stakeholders.